-- a. physical, emotional and psychological challenges expected; - b. the environment: physical and cultural in accordance with 6.5; - c. legal responsibilities in accordance with 5.7; - d. induction and training requirements in accordance with 5.5; - e. the availability of medical advice, services and support for the venture; recommended vaccinations and prophylaxis for the venture, guidance for the prevention of ill health and environment-related illnesses in accordance with 6.7; - f. requirements for personal equipment in accordance with 6.8.
+- a) physical, emotional and psychological challenges expected; - b) the environment: physical and cultural in accordance with 6.5; - c) legal responsibilities in accordance with 5.7; - d) induction and training requirements in accordance with 5.5; - e) the availability of medical advice, services and support for the venture; recommended vaccinations and prophylaxis for the venture, guidance for the prevention of ill health and environment-related illnesses in accordance with 6.7: - f) requirements for personal equipment in accordance with 6.8.

-All participants are given a training session on facilities on site and the risks associated with a venture of this nature.
+All participants are given a lecture regarding the facilities on site and the risks that are inherent with the venture.
+This information is also made available on the website.